ubershmekel/bjjdata/README.md

 6. Make sure the submission clip time ends just 2-3 seconds after the tap, so we can see the tap.

 7. Then click "propose new file" and create the pull request.

+# Criteria for clips

+- Clearly see the submission and details

+- In a tournament, preferably 2-3 years old or newer

+- The match is between a championship winner and at least a championship quarter finalist

+# How to use the data on your site

+You can clone this repo and use the markdown, or just fetch https://ubershmekel.github.io/bjjdata/data.json